 - Ad relevance: The relevance of your ad to the keyword.

-Check the quality score of your keywords by adding the “quality score” column under the keywords tab of your AdWords account.
+Check the quality score of your keywords by adding the “quality score” column under the keywords tab of your Google Ads account.

 The quality score not only helps determine the positioning of your ad, it also affects the bidding process and what you pay per click.
 To determine the position of your ad, Google will multiple the bid amount with your quality score.
 For instance, for a certain keyword, if your quality score is 0.7, and you make a $1 bid, your ad will be placed below your competitor whose quality score is 0.4 and bid is $2.